Water quality is monitored at Whistler’s major beaches in the summer from Victoria Day in May to Labour Day in September.

 - Avoid areas with lots of weed growth.
 There tend to be more larvae near shore, so swimming off a dock may help.

 - Towel off vigorously or shower immediately after leaving the water, although this will not remove larvae that have already entered the skin.
-For your convenience, the RMOW has installed outdoor showers at Lost Lake, Wayside, Lakeside and Rainbow parks.
+For your convenience, the RMOW has installed outdoor showers at Lost Lake, Alpha Lake, Wayside, Lakeside and Rainbow parks.